felleslosninger/docs/_docs/idporten/oidc/oidc_protocol_new_idporten.md

 - The logout endpoint supports both GET and POST
 - if a client is registered with front channel logout uri it will receieve calls to this uri when it is the initiator of the logout request
+- it is important to add login.idporten.no / login.test.idporten.no as a legal frame-ancestors in the Content Security Policy

 We are considering to change todays behavior and align it to the spec.